scrapinghub/shub/docs/deploy-custom-image.rst

         default: yourusername/repository

-The settings above define that ``shub-image`` will push the image of your Docker container to https://hub.docker.com/r/yourusername/repository.
+The settings above define that ``shub`` will push the image of your Docker container to https://hub.docker.com/r/yourusername/repository.
 You can also specify the complete URL for your repository if you are not using the default registry (which is https://hub.docker.com).

 .. tip:: Your project might not have a ``scrapinghub.yml`` file, because it has been introduced with recent versions of `shub`_.
 Make sure to upgrade your `shub`_ package by running: